 I’m saying small payment because display ads really don’t pay a lot.
 It can also take a little bit of time to figure out how to optimize them on your site.
 Your impulse might be— put them everywhere; that’s more money!

 But the reality is that too many ads can take away from your reader’s experience, and without readers, you won’t have anyone to see your ads.

 However, once you figure out your ads strategy, it’s pretty passive income because the ad networks really do most of the work.

-Pros of display ads:
+Pros and cons of making money from display ads: